mmerchante/assignShadingGroupCmd/README.md

 A Maya API command that assigns a shading group to a collection of shapes.

 An exercise for learning Maya's API; python is chosen due to its portability.
+MFnSet was not used for learning purposes :)
 The equivalent MEL script would be:

 ```